Active-set Methods for Submodular Minimization Problems: Conclusion

 \section{Conclusion}

-In this paper, we present an efficient active-set algroithm for optimizing quadratic losses regularized by \lova extesion of a submodular function using the SFM oracle of the function.
+In this paper, we present an efficient active-set algorithm for optimizing quadratic losses regularized by \lova extension of a submodular function using the SFM oracle of the function.
 We also present an active-set algorithms to minimize sum of ``simple'' submodular functions using SFM oracles of the individual ``simple'' functions.
 We also show that these algorithms are competitive to the existing state-of-art algorithms to minimize submodular functions.